 - Partial laryngeal resection

-- Malignancies of the tongue / tonsils / neck
+- Surgical treatment of malignant tumors of the tongue / tonsils / neck

 - Plastic reconstructive surgery of the face and neck

 - Ear surgery

 Curriculum vitae of Prof. Dr. med.
 Dr.h.c.
 Thomas Zahnert

 Prof. Dr. med.
 Dr.h.c.
 Thomas Zahnert heads the Department of Adult and Pediatric Otolaryngology, Head and Neck Surgery at the University Hospital Carl Gustav Carus Dresden.
 His particular areas of specialization include the implantation of hearing aids, surgery for ear canal diseases, surgery for middle ear diseases, and cochlear implantation.